forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 ## Introduction
 [in work]

 The induction of interferons is one of the first immune responses upon a viral infection.
 Interferons induce an antiviral state of the cells.
-For many epithelial cells the metabolisms is slowed down or even paused [to specify and cite].
-For SARS-CoV-2 a major risk factor for severe disease is a disrupted interferon response [to cite].
+For many epithelial cells the metabolisms is slowed down or even paused [to specify and cite] and interferons activate the immune system.
+The timing for the treatment start is thus relevant and always specified as a category early, mid or late ([Consideration on the Treatment Start](#considerations-on-the-treatment-start)).

 ## Overview Topical IFN